RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

 These last two steps must be executed each time you start Scilab.
 To install, you must have an internet connection.
 Running the examples is the same as on MATALB.

 #.
-In the MATLAB workspace, paste the code from the |blink| tutorial example.
+In the MATLAB workspace, paste the code from the :ref:`blink <blink>` tutorial example.
 #.
 Replace the IP in the example with the IP of your Red Pitaya board.
 #.
 Press RUN to run the code.

-Different code examples can be found |examples|.
+Different code examples can be found :ref:`here <examples>`.

 .. |Scilab download page| raw:: html